Earn your Master of Public Affairs in one year – with reduced tuition and nine months of valuable work experience.

 - Earn your 32-credit Master of Public Affairs in one year.

-The ideal candidate will have demonstrated leadership, academic, and communication skills.
+Ideal candidates will have demonstrated leadership, academic, and communication skills.

 Master of Public Affairs fellowships begin in Fall or Spring semesters.